kkolozvari/E-SFI-MVLEM-3D/README.md

 ## Description

-The E-SFI-MVLEM-3D model (Figure 1a) is a three-dimensional four-node element with 24 DOFs that incorporates axial-flexural-shear interaction and can be used for nonlinear analysis of non-rectangular reinforced concrete walls subjected to multidirectional loading.
+The E-SFI-MVLEM-3D model (Kolozvari et al, 2023; Figure 1a) is a three-dimensional four-node element with 24 DOFs that incorporates axial-flexural-shear interaction and can be used for nonlinear analysis of non-rectangular reinforced concrete walls subjected to multidirectional loading.
 The E-SFI-MVLEM-3D model is derived by combining two previously available models, a two-dimensional ([E-SFI](https://github.com/carloslopezolea/E-SFI_Documentation)) model, and a three-dimensional ([SFI-MVLEM-3D](https://kkolozvari.github.io/SFI-MVLEM-3D/)) model.
 The major enhancement in the model formulation compared to its parent SFI-MVLEM-3D comes from implementing a closed-form solution for calculating horizontal axial strains at fibers of the wall element.
 This significantly reduced the number of element degrees of freedom, which resulted in analysis run-time that is reduced to approximately 25% and a convergence rate that is increased roughly two times (Figure 2).

 ![Model_Formulation: General](https://user-images.githubusercontent.com/53920372/110258567-14569400-7f58-11eb-9e57-f367640ed881.JPG)<br/>
 **Figure 1: E-SFI-MVLEM-3D Element Formulation**